borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 Here $\mathbf{R}_1 = \left[ \begin{matrix} \cos{\theta_1} && -\sin{\theta_1}\\ \sin{\theta_1} && \cos{\theta_1}\end{matrix} \right]$ is a 2D rotation matrix, while $\mathbf{t}_1 = \left[ \begin{matrix}x_1 \\ y_1 \end{matrix}\right]$ is a translation vector.
 While we are using a $3\times3$ matrix now to represent the pose, its _degrees of freedom_ are still $3$, since it is a function of $(x_1, y_1, \theta_1)$.

-Working with transformation matrices is great, because we can now describe the behavior we explained in words before, using math.
+Working with transformation matrices is great, because we can now describe the behavior we explained in words before using matrix operations.
 If we start in pose $\mathbf{T}_1$ and we apply the transformation $\mathbf{T}_2$:

 $\mathbf{T}_1 \mathbf{T}_2 = \left[\begin{matrix} \mathbf{R}_1 && \mathbf{t}_1 \\ 0 && 1\end{matrix}\right] \left[\begin{matrix} \mathbf{R}_2 && \mathbf{t}_2 \\ 0 && 1\end{matrix}\right] = \left[\begin{matrix} \mathbf{R}_1 \mathbf{R}_2 && \mathbf{R}_1 \mathbf{t}_2 +  \mathbf{t}_1 \\ 0 && 1\end{matrix}\right]$